 Zucchini, Ziziphus, Zhe, Zigzag vine

-Source from: Wiki Answers Vegetables List is compiled this alphabetical vegetables list to ease users making reference.
+Source from: Wiki Answers Vegetables List is compiled this alphabetical vegetable list to ease users making reference.

-This low carb vegetables list is organized right from lowest to highest carbohydrate counts.
+This low carb vegetable list is organized right from lowest to highest carbohydrate counts.
 All vegetables listed are non-starchy and low in carbohydrates which are ideal for low carb diets or raw food diet.
-However, it still need to depends on the serving size to get the precise carbohydrate count.
-You have to know that the moments counting vegetables carbs, fiber is neglected and not counted.
-(Hint: Fiber is in fact a general term for a family of plant elements including hemicellulose, pectin, lignin, cellulose and gums.)
+However, it still needs to depend on the serving size to get the precise carbohydrate count.
+You have to know that the moments counting vegetable carbs, fiber is neglected and not counted.
+(Hint: Fiber is in fact a general term for a family of plant elements including hemicellulose, pectin, lignin, cellulose, and gums.)

 – Sprouts (bean, alfalfa, etc.)